indigames/ige-docs/docs/source/tut_3rd_shooter.rst

 Scripting
 +++++++++

 Indigames Game Engine allow writing Python Script to control the scene object behavior.
-The Script canbe attached to an object using ``ScriptComponent``.
+The Script canbe attached to an object using ``Script`` component, and canbe accesses using ``getComponent(<class_name>)`` from other scripts.

 Basic Scene
 -----------